 This resource uses data from the Social Security Administration to provide information, such as the social security number, date of death, place of death, and birth date, on more than 76 million individuals.
 The index includes death information from 1962 to present.
-It currently contains 50 percent of deceased persons from 1962 to 1971 and about 85 percent of deceased persons from 1972 to 2005.
 The website allows you to search by life events or relationships.

 A genealogy research database that enables users to search for information on people and places described in over 25,000 family and local histories.
 Users may also search 150 years of U.S. Census records, U.S. Indian Census rolls, 1850 and 1860 Slave Schedules, marriage and death records, genealogy and local history publications, tax records, city directories, land and probate records, and many other resources.

 This resource allows simultaneous searches for names on tombstones in dozens of Utah cemeteries--including several in Weber County (Ben Lomond Cemetery, Huntsville Cemetery, Ogden City Cemetery, and others).
 Information from the tombstones usually includes dates of birth and death, grave location, and known relatives.
 Most of these cemetery databases are updated on an irregular basis.
 Their accuracy depends upon the meticulousness of the volunteer who compiled and submitted the data.